Slim-fit pants: The early 19th century

 Tight-fitting trousers were fashionable from 1805 until 1850, being descended from the loose work trousers worn as a political statement by Sans-Culottes during the French Revolution.
-These "pantaloons," popularised by Regency era Englishmen such as Beau Brummel, were worn high on the waist and tailored to accentuate the leg like the breeches previously fashionable among the upper class.
+These "pantaloons," popularised by Regency era Englishmen such as Beau Brummell, were worn high on the waist and tailored to accentuate the leg like the breeches previously fashionable among the upper class.
 Pantaloons were tied (or buttoned) around the ankle and commonly put into boots.

 Decline, 1890–1940

 Pants, which had come to mean tight-fitting trousers, but now just a synonym, fitted more loosely from the 1840s onwards as mass-production replaced tailoring.
 Beginning in the Edwardian era and continuing into the 1920s, baggy "Oxford" or "collegiate" trousers and plus fours were fashionable among the younger generation.
 As the name suggests, Oxford bags originated at the UK's elite universities, where young upper class men pursued an active, sports-centred lifestyle.